Inventory89

 Reorder faster with inFlow

 Unlike spreadsheets, inFlow was designed specifically for working with inventory.
-Quantity and reorder point fields are built into the apps.
-This saves our customers a lot of setup time.
+Quantity and reorder point fields are built into the software, which saves our customers a lot of setup time.

 inFlow helps you quickly reorder based on reorder points!